gene-git/wg_tool/README.rst

 Key features
 ============

- * simplifies wireguard administration. ( server and users )
+ * simplifies wireguard administration. ( server and user config )

- * guarantees server and user configs remain synchronized.
+ * guarantees server and user configs always remain synchronized.

  * handles key creation when needed

- * users can have multiple profiles (bob:laptop bob:phone etc)
+ * users have multiple profiles (bob:laptop bob:phone etc)

  * users and/or profiles can be marked active/inactive

- * takes output of 'wg show' and shows connections by user/profile name.
+ * takes output of 'wg show' and displays connections by user:profile name.
-   This solves a long standing annoyance in a simple way by showing names not public keys.
+   This solves a long standing annoyance in a simple way by showing names instead of public keys as output by *wg show*.
-   Provides check that server is up to date and may need restart with new wg0.conf
+   Also provides check that server config is up to date and if it needs to be restarted with new wg0.conf

  * supports importing existing user/profiles

 New
 ===

+ * Split route - new option set allowed_ips in user configs.
+By default it has everything going via the VPN.
+Split routing is useful.

+   For example you may want to route via the VPN only those networks on the LAN (inside) of the vpn server while allowing all other packets to go directly out.

+   This is also useful when setting up wireguard to join 2+ locations where each location's subnet is available to users at either location.

+   This is done using "--allowed_ips" which sets the wireguard config "AllowedIPs".
+   This option can be used when creating a new user:profile or when modifying an existing profile with *-mod*.

+   See :ref:`options-section` section for more detail.

+ * Add missing contrib directory to installer scrript

+ * Uses sha3-384 to detect file changes (using python-cryptography module which wraps openssl)

+ * Require python 3.11 or later

+ * Restricted file permissions

+   New option, (*-fp, --fperms*), to ensure all files have appropriate permissions.
+   Earlier versions always did this.
+But it can be slow (esp over NFS) so its now a separate option to run on demand.

+ * general tidy ups

  * Adjust for upcoming python changes.
    Some argparse options have been deprecated in 3.12 and will be removed in 3.14

- * Package : *pacman -Qc wg_tool* now shows the Changelog

  * New Feature: Multiple IP Address for user profiles.